-The following regulations shall be followed with respect to inventions or software:
+The following regulations shall be followed with respect to inventions:

-4. Anyone who conceives an invention resulting from a project sponsored by the College or who develops copyrightable software that is not included in mediated

-- courseware shall report the matter to the employee's appropriate supervisor at the College.
-The supervisor will notify the College President of the project. - 5.
-If the President or the Organization decides that the invention does not warrant patenting, the inventor is free to patent it.
+- Anyone who conceives an invention resulting from a project sponsored by the College or who develops copyrightable software that is not included in mediated courseware shall report the matter to the employee's appropriate supervisor.
+The supervisor will notify the College President of the project. - If the President decides the invention does not warrant patenting, the inventor is free to patent it.
 In such case, however, the College does not relinquish its right to publish any of the data obtained in or through the project.
-If the College or the Organization decides not to further the use of the copyrightable software, it shall assign the rights therein to the creator(s). - 6.
-When any revenue is obtained by or on behalf of the College from the development or assignment of any patent or from royalties, license fees or other charges based on any patent or copyrightable software, not less than twenty-five (25) percent of revenues shall be paid to the inventor(s) or creator(s).
-Revenue sharing shall begin only after the College recoups costs as set forth in this procedure. - 7.
-The remainder of any revenue mentioned in Regulation 3 (above) shall be used as deemed appropriate by the College.
-The College may agree that the Organization may retain a portion of the funds. - 8.
-In case of a cooperative project sponsored in part by an outside corporation or individual, a written contract shall be made between the College and the cooperating agency or organization. - 9.
-In case of a project where it is proposed that all costs including overhead, salary of the employee, reasonable rent on the use of equipment, etc., are paid by an outside party, the outside party and the College shall negotiate the appropriate assignment of all patent or copyrightable software rights prior to the provision of any funding by the outside party.
-The College shall reserve the right to publish all data of fundamental value to science and technology. - 10.
+If the College decides not to further the use of the copyrightable software, it shall assign the rights therein to the creator(s). - 3.
+When any revenue is obtained by or on behalf of the College from the development or assignment of any patent or from royalties, license fees, or other charges based on any patent or copyrightable software, not less than twenty-five (25) percent of revenues shall be paid to the inventor(s) or creator(s).
+Revenue sharing shall begin only after the College recoups costs as set forth in this procedure. - 4.
+In case of a cooperative project sponsored in part by an outside corporation or individual, a written contract shall be made between the College and the cooperating agency or organization. - 5.
+In the case of a project where it is proposed that all costs including overhead, salary of the employee, reasonable rent on the use of equipment, etc., are paid by an outside party, the outside party and the College shall negotiate the appropriate assignment of all patent or copyrightable software rights prior to the provision of any funding by the outside party. - 6.
 Changes in the above regulations may be made by the College to conform to the requirements of the United States Government when contracting with the United States Government or a Federal Government Agency.